Leading documentation system improvements for Saas organizations

 -

-Selected MadCap Central (now MadCap Flare Online) as the unified CMS and publishing solution.
+Selected MadCap Central (now MadCap Flare Online) as the unified CMS and publishing solution for both legacy teams.

 -

-Directed evaluation and testing of new publishing workflows, partnering with team members to refine processes and ensure scalability.
+Directed evaluation and testing of new publishing workflows and partnered with team members to refine processes and ensure scalability.

 -